playgameservices/cpp-ios-basic-samples/samples-ios/TBMPSkeletonNative/README.md

     * Again, you will be using the Bundle ID that you created in Step 1.
     * You can leave your App Store ID blank for testing purposes.
  	* Don't forget to turn on the "Turn-based multiplayer" switch!
 6. If you want to try out receiving invites and "it's your turn" notifications, you need to get an APNS certificate from iTunes Connect and upload it to the developer console as well.
 Please review our documentation for instructions on how to do this.
 7. Make a note of your client ID and application ID as described in the documentation
-8. Once that's done, open up your `Constants.h` file, and replace the `CLIENT_ID` value with your own OAuth2.0 client ID.
-9. Go to your TBMPSkeleton-info.plist file and replace the `GPGApplicationID` value with the actual Applicaton ID of your game.
+8. Click the "Info" tab and go down to the bottom where you see "URL Types".
+  You need to add 2 URL types.
+In one URL type, the Identifier needs to be the unique string `com.google.ReverseClientId`.
+Specify your client ID in reversed order in the URL Schemas field.
+For example, if your client ID for iOS is `YOUR_CLIENT_ID.apps.googleusercontent.com`, then specify `com.googleusercontent.apps.YOUR_CLIENT_ID` in the URL Schemas field.
+  In the other URL type, specify a unique string in the Identifier field, `com.google.BundleId`.
+Specify your app's bundle identifier in the URL Schemas field.

 That's it!
 Your application should be ready to run!
 Give it a try, and add some word typing excitement to your evening!

 ## Known issues